 Tenkara Bum’s rod cases are also quite inexpensive, costing $10 or $16 dollars each, depending on size.

 - The Small case has a diameter of 1 1/8″ and extends from 12″ to 18″ and weighs 1.3 ounces.

 - The Medium case has a diameter of 1 1/2″ and extends from 16″ to just over 24″ and weighs 2.3 ounces.

 - The Large case has a diameter of 2 3/8″ and extends from 16 1/4″ to just over 24″ and weighs 5.0 ounces.

 - The Long case has a diameter of 1 1/2″ and extends from 32″ to 40″.

 This is significantly less than the replacement cases sold by Tenkara USA ($25) or DragonTail Tenkara ($23).
 Tenkara Rod Company does not sell replacement cases.
 So if you’re looking for a replacement case for a Tenkara Rod or want to upgrade your existing case to something lighter weight and more flexible, check out Tenkara Bum’s Tenkara rod cases.
 I think they’re great.

-Disclosure: The author purchased the Tenkara Bum rod cases reviewed here.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased the Tenkara Bum rod cases reviewed here.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.